 Students are encouraged to bring pictures, posters, and other decorations to personalize their dorm rooms.

 Only certain items are permitted to be used to attach items to the walls and doors in the residence halls.
-Review the “Room Decorations, Painting, and Wall Hangings” section in the Students’ Guide for more information.
+Review the Residential Life Handbook for more information about “Room Decorations, Painting, and Wall Hangings."

 Students may have televisions in their room.
-Cable television is only an option for those students living in HCA.
+Cable television in student rooms is available for individual purchase only to those students living in HCA.
 Students living in the apartments are permitted to contact the local cable company if they would like to purchase cable television in their apartment.

 Satellite dishes are prohibited in or around any of the residence halls, including HCA.